Kimxons/whatsapp_chatbot/README.md

 #whatsapp_chatbot

-#prerequisites
+You need to install

-python 3.6 and above
+ python 3.6 and above, twilio, flask and ngrok in your laptop

-twilio

-flask

-ngrok

-mkdir whatsapp-chatbot
+mkdir whatsapp-chatbot #create a directory for our chatbot

-cd whatsapp-bot
+cd whatsapp-bot #navigate into the chabot directory you created

 virtualenv env #create a virtual environment

-source env/bin/activate
+source env/bin/activate #activate the virtual environment

-(env) $ pip3 install twilio flask requests
+(env) $ pip3 install twilio flask requests #install twilio inside the virtual environment

+#usage

 On Twilio Console, click on Programmable SMS, then on WhatsApp, and finally on Sandbox.
 Copy the https:// URL from the ngrok output and then paste it on the “When a message comes in” field.